 | Retained | In instalments across the search | Senior, confidential or hard-to-fill roles needing a dedicated, thorough search | You commit before the hire is confirmed, in exchange for priority and depth |

 A fee can look steep next to a job advert that costs a few hundred pounds.
 The comparison is misleading, because the two things do completely different jobs.
-The strong candidates you most want — the staff engineer who’s quietly excellent, the ML lead three companies have already tried to poach — are not reading job boards.
+The strong candidates you most want, the staff engineer who’s quietly excellent or the ML lead three companies have already tried to poach, are not reading job boards.
 They’re employed, busy, and only move for the right approach.
 What you’re paying for is:

 - Access to people who never apply.
 Proactive, relationship-led sourcing, not inbound CVs.